nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 ### When you need to view the details of your deadlines, tasks and events

 1. Type `s[elect] INDEX` and press `Enter`.
-Alternatively, click on the item in the list in the bottom left panel.
+Alternatively, click on the item in the list in the results panel.

 2. App will display the item's details in the panel on the right.